 A more pessimistic scenario would be for the state pension to have only a single lock, linked either to earnings or the CPI but not both.
 In this case, pensioners’ spending power might deteriorate over the medium to long term.

 The worst-case scenario would be the complete loss of any lock, and a return to the times when increases in the state pension were simply made at the whim of the Chancellor in the annual Budget.
-This is unlikely, but can’t be ruled out altogether.
+This is unlikely, but can’t be ruled out altogether in the long term.

 Let us match you to your